AndrzejChemerys/web-samurai_front-end_courses/README.md

 <br/><br/>

 * Button animation with span
-* Button animation with after pseudoselector
+| Button animation with after pseudoselector
-* Button animation with color changing
+| Button animation with color changing
-* Button with double animation
+| Button with double animation
-* Button with triangle
+| Button with triangle
-* Button hover challenge
+| Button hover challenge
-* Button with click and jQuery
+| Button with click and jQuery;

 - - -